Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 ```

 Given a polynomial whose length is currently $n$, including any leading zero
-coefficients, return the length of the normalised polynomial (either zero of the length
+coefficients, return the length of the normalised polynomial (either zero or the length
 of the polynomial with nonzero leading coefficient).
 Note that the function does not
 actually perform the normalisation.